ilri/cgspace-submission-guidelines/README.md

 # CGSpace Submission Guidelines
-A set of scripts to read `input-forms.xml` from DSpace and generate documentation about metadata and controlled vocabularies.
+A set of scripts to read `submission-forms.xml` from DSpace and generate documentation about metadata and controlled vocabularies.
 This is used as guidance for programmatic submission to the [CGSpace repository](https://cgspace.cgiar.org).

 <p align="center">
   <img width="600" alt="Screenshot of documentation website" src="screenshot.png">